mikejwork/Cryptalk/README.md

 WebRTC, Peer to peer voice chat

 **Outstanding Problems**
-1. Sockets and WebRTC can be optimised further to reduce connection dropouts.
+1. Socket server overhaul, problems with TLS/SSL certificates on production app.
+Voice chat only works with local development server running at the moment.
-2. Video chat can easily be implemented with the above changes, but for now is too buggy to keep in the production app.
+2. Sockets and WebRTC can be optimised further to reduce connection dropouts.

-**Showcase**<br/>
+3. Video chat can easily be implemented with the above changes, but for now is too buggy to keep in the production app.